SwiftCSS-library/SwiftCSS/readme.md

 7. Open a **Pull Request** describing your changes.

-For more details, see our [Contribution Guidelines](https://github.com/SwiftCSS-library/SwiftCSS/tree/main).
+For more details, see our [Contribution Guidelines](https://github.com/VegaCSS/VegaCSS/tree/main).

 ---

 ## 📄 License

-SwiftCSS is released under the **MIT License**.
-For more information, see the [LICENSE file](https://github.com/SwiftCSS-library/SwiftCSS/blob/main/LICENSE).
+VegaCSS is released under the **MIT License**.
+For more information, see the [LICENSE file](https://github.com/VegaCSS/VegaCSS/blob/main/LICENSE).

 ---